tableau/hyper-db/website/docs/sql/datatype/array.md

 If the constructed array does not contain a `null` value, the element type will be inferred as non-nullable.

 Array elements can be retrieved using the conventional bracket-indexing notation.
-Indexes always start at one.
+Indexes start at one.
 ```sql
 > select ('{1,1,2,3,5}'::integer[])[4]
 3